-The tilt-up deck can be secured in the raised position by unlocking the deck lock levers on each side of the carrier frame and inserting the deck hook into the tilt-up latch on the tractor body.
+The tilt-up deck can be secured in the raised position by unlocking the deck lock levers on each side of the carrier frame and inserting the deck hook into the tilt-up latch on the front of the tractor.
 Before operating the tractor, make sure to re-engage the deck lock levers after lowering the deck to the normal operating position.